gautamc1106/cornell-tech-hw/lab-1/README.md

     * We used this to see how the 0-9 digits are translated via dots and dashes to put into our array.

 - [Arduino - Reference Sheet] (https://www.arduino.cc/en/Reference/HomePage)
     * Used the reference sheet to learn language syntax specific to Arduino.
-Eg. the function `splitstring` etc.
+For example the function `splitstring`

 - Arduino - Built-in examples
     * Used the built-in examples in the Arduino software to learn how to initialize the serial port, read from serial port, initialize the LED-light and make the LED-light blink.